 The house has a rich and complicated history.
 Over the centuries, it was built, rebuilt, altered and embellished by the Bankes family who owned it.
 But it was William John Bankes who made it the striking Venetian palace we see today, after he was forced into exile in Venice in 1841 following a conviction for homosexuality.
 He remodelled the house from overseas, creating a lavish property filled with spectacular interiors.
 Today, Kingston Lacy is also an important gallery, with works by renowned artists such as Rubens, Van Dyck, and Brueghel.

-October 2020 Update: The garden, park, takeaway café, shop & toilets are open – but you need to book your visit in advance via the National Trust website.
-The house is open everyday from 11am – 3.30pm, with limited capacity – please check on arrival.
+November 2020 Update: The garden, park, takeaway café, shop & toilets are open – but you need to book your visit in advance via the National Trust website.

 Lulworth Castle, East Lulworth